LUCIT-Systems-and-Development/unicorn-binance-local-depth-cache/dev/sphinx/source/readme.md

 With [create_depthcache()`](https://unicorn-binance-local-depth-cache.docs.lucit.tech/unicorn_binance_local_depth_cache.html?highlight=create_depthcache#unicorn_binance_local_depth_cache.manager.BinanceLocalDepthCacheManager.create_depthcaches)
 the DepthCache is started and initialized, i.e. for each DepthCache that is to be created, a separate asyncio coroutine is inserted into the event loop of the stream.
-As soon as at least one depth update is received via websocket is received, a REST snapshot is downloaded and the depth updates are applied to it so that it is synchronized in real time.
+As soon as at least one depth update is received via websocket, a REST snapshot is downloaded and the depth updates are applied to it so that it is synchronized in real time.
 As soon as once this is done, the status of the cache get set to "synchronous".

 Data in the DepthCache can be accessed with ['get_asks()'](https://unicorn-binance-local-depth-cache.docs.lucit.tech/unicorn_binance_local_depth_cache.html?highlight=get_asks#unicorn_binance_local_depth_cache.manager.BinanceLocalDepthCacheManager.get_asks)